vipulnaik/diet-exercise-health/profile-information/health-profile.md

   abilities may be a little worse than ideal, though I need to collect more benchmark data for it.

-Most recent specific incident: I experienced reduced hearing in my left ear starting 2024-11-29.
+Most recent specific incident: I experienced slightly reduced hearing in my left ear starting 2025-12-22, that resolved on its own, helped somewhat by application of ear drops.
+I cover things in detail in [this document](../events/2025/2025-12-22-reduced-hearing-in-left-ear.md).

+Prior to that, I experienced significantly reduced hearing in my left ear starting 2024-11-29.
 After a bunch of at-home testing, I booked an audiological evaluation appointment for 2025-01-15.
 At the appointment, we decided to just do earwax removal instead of a hearing test, with the plan being for me to do a followup at-home hearing test and book an appointment for a hearing test + further evaluation if I